kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise1.rst

 In order to estimate the frequency shift correctly using Eq. :eq:`pft`, this phase problem has to be addressed which is called phase unwrapping.

-To unwrap the phase and to map back to the correct values, SEPIA provides several algorithms to do the job, and this is what we are going to do in the next exercise.
+To unwrap the phase and to map back to the correct values, SEPIA provides several algorithms to do the job.

 You can close all the FSLeyes window(s) now.